bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product prices and dimensions

 You can query prices and dimensions for a product.
-The example query shows how to query prices and dimensions for the specified product:
+The following query retrieves prices and dimensions for the specified product:

 <!--